Children in Conflict

 Control the data

-In collaboration with the Peace Research Institute Oslo (PRIO) we have calculated how many children live 50km or closer to armed conflicts where at least one conflict actor have perpetrated sexual violence against children in a given year.
-Our analysis shows that the number of children at risk of sexual violence committed by conflict actors is almost ten times higher today than in 1990.
+In collaboration with the Peace Research Institute Oslo (PRIO) we have calculated how many children live 50km or closer to armed conflicts where at least one conflict actor has been reported to perpetrate recruitment of children in a given year based on numerous public international datasets.
+This data was last updated in 2020.

 Choose a dimension